openstack/nova-specs/specs/pike/approved/instance-flavor-api.rst

   instance
 * OS-FLV-DISABLED:disabled - irrelevant, this is scope local to the instance
+* rxtx_factor - useful only for nova-networks, is being deprecated/removed in
+  the near future

 In any cases where flavor information had odd keys because it was considered an extension, we will normalize those keys.
 For instance